 - 20 cherry tomatoes

-- 6 cups romaine chopped
+- 6 cups romaine or other crisp greens, chopped

-- 4 oz blue cheese crumbled
+- 4 oz blue cheese, crumbled

-- 1 avocado peeled and sliced very thinly
+- 1 avocado, peeled and sliced very thinly

-- 16 large shrimp peeled and deveined
+- 16 large shrimp or prawns, peeled and deveined

-- 1 tsp oil
+- 1 teaspoon oil

-- 1 tsp butter
+- 1 teaspoon butter

-- 3 tbsp garlic finely minced
+- 3 tablespoon garlic, finely minced

-- 2 tbsp lemon juice
+- 2 tablespoon lemon juice

-- 2 tbsp dry white wine
+- 2 tablespoon dry white wine

-- 1 tsp chili flakes
+- 1 teaspoon chili flakes

 - 1 avocado

-- 1/4 cup apple cider vinegar or white wine vinegar
+- ¼ cup apple cider vinegar, or white wine vinegar

-- 1/4 cup lemon juice fresh squeezed
+- ¼ cup lemon juice, freshly squeezed

-- 3/4 cup olive oil extra virgin
+- ¾ cup olive oil, extra virgin

-- salt and pepper to taste
+- salt and pepper, to taste

-Prepare Creamy Avocado Dressing.
+- Prepare Creamy Avocado Dressing.
 In a blender, combine avocado, apple cider vinegar and lemon juice.
 Gradually add olive oil and blend until well combined.
 Season with salt and pepper.
 Transfer to serving vessel and cover with plastic wrap.

-Prepare the hard-boiled eggs.
+- Prepare the hard-boiled eggs.
 Place the eggs in a small saucepan and cover with cold water by 1 inch.
 Bring to a boil, then remove from heat and let sit in the water for 12 minutes.
 Transfer to a bowl filled with ice water.
 Cool completely, then peel.

-Heat oven to 400°F. Line a rimmed baking sheet with parchment paper, place a baking rack on top and lay the strips of bacon on the rack.
+- Heat oven to 400°F. Line a rimmed baking sheet with parchment paper, place a baking rack on top and lay the strips of bacon on the rack.
 Cook for 10 - 15 minutes, turning once part way through or until bacon is crispy.
 Remove from oven and pat dry with paper towel to remove excess fat.
 Chop into bite-sized pieces.